Mat Collishaw and the Genetic Algorithms

-However, Cotton’s latest show at Galerie Templon depicts a new subject in his foodscapes.
-The exhibition is his first at the space in 10 years, and will feature oil paintings and drawings.
-Titled The Taming of the Cowboy, the show draws on a visit to Wyoming.
+Cotton’s 2020 show at Galerie Templon in Brussels depicted a new subject in his foodscapes.
+The exhibition was his first at the space in 10 years, and featured oil paintings and drawings.
+Titled The Taming of the Cowboy, the show drew on a visit to Wyoming.
 Cotton had previously spent little time in Western America, only seeing cowboys through films and American myths.
 Throughout a residency he was completing there, he began to sketch cowboys in their natural environment, considering their actuality as well as what they have come to symbolize.

 Although fascinated by Wyoming’s real-life cowboys, Cotton didn’t see them as a lone creative vision.
 Previously he had been working on a unicorn character, which soon became the perfect steed for his cowboys.
 Like cowboys, unicorns have a plethora of associations: fluidity, individuality, and of course, LGBTQ mascot.
 Merging the two icons highlighted the politics behind the series, with the figures sometimes in conflict and others united.
 Blurring the lines between the masculine and feminine, or real life and magic, Cotton challenges societal boundaries to charge into a more liberal world.